open-feature/go-sdk/README.md

 }
 ```

-See [here](https://openfeature.dev/docs/reference/technologies/server/go) for a catalog of available providers.
+See [here](https://openfeature.dev/ecosystem?instant_search%5BrefinementList%5D%5Btype%5D%5B0%5D=Provider&instant_search%5BrefinementList%5D%5Btechnology%5D%5B0%5D=Go) for a catalog of available providers.

 ### Hooks:

 Implement your own hook by conforming to the [Hook interface](./pkg/openfeature/hooks.go).

-To satisfy the interface all methods (`Before`/`After`/`Finally`/`Error`) need to be defined.
+To satisfy the interface, all methods (`Before`/`After`/`Finally`/`Error`) need to be defined.
 To avoid defining empty functions
 make use of the `UnimplementedHook` struct (which already implements all the empty functions).

 ```go